 Average daily temperatures above 64 degrees Fahrenheit throughout the early part of fall make Seaside Beach an idyllic place for a mix of activity and relaxation.
 Known as one of the nicest beaches in Oregon for families, Seaside is the place to catch people building sandcastles, flying kites, riding bikes, kayaking, and gliding along on swan boats.

-The 1.5-mile Historic Seaside Promenade that stretches out alongside the Pacific Ocean gives Sunset Beach some California vibes.
+The 1.5-mile Historic Seaside Promenade that stretches out alongside the Pacific Ocean gives this small Oregon coastal town some California vibes.
 The mile-long walkway has a lot of food and entertainment options and offers picturesque seaside strolls with great scenery of the beach.

 Tip: Beach Drive Suites is a wonderful property set in Seaside that offers 2-bedroom apartments with large seating areas and fully equipped kitchens.